matriarx/.github/profile/readme.md

 🧚🏻‍♀️✨ Interested in earning some fantastic rewards? 🦄🔮

-Have a look at my [GitHub](https://github.com/sponsors/miamatriarx) or [Patreon](https://patreon.com/miamatriarx) pages, there are some fantastic rewards you can earn by supporting me ✨🧚🏻‍♀️
+Have a look at my [GitHub](https://github.com/sponsors/matriarx) or [Patreon](https://patreon.com/miamatriarx) pages, there are some fantastic <a href="https://github.com/sponsors/matriarx">rewards</a> you can earn by supporting me ✨🧚🏻‍♀️

 I create free and open source software published under MIT.
 It brings me joy to make things that add value to people's life and I would like to be able to continue doing so 🦄✨